 The College of Business Administration at FIU continues to be a global leader in international business programs.
 As a new initiative, the College is developing a dual degree program together with partner institutions in an effort to give more international experience to undergraduate students.
 While the dual degree has traditionally been offered to graduate students - FIU already has relationships with over 30 institutions around the world - this program will focus on furthering the first-hand knowledge of cultural differences to undergraduates.

-Busy working professionals eager to advance their management and international business careers will appreciate the "cohort-based," Professional BBA Weekend or Professional BBA Sunrise (early-morning) programs, where a group of students enter at the same time and take all of their courses together.
+Busy working professionals eager to advance their management and international business careers will appreciate the "cohort-based" Professional BBA Weekend program, where a group of students enter at the same time and take all of their courses together.

 Four of our seven undergraduate BBA majors - Finance, Human Resource Management, International Business, and Management - are available online.

 If you are pursuing a non-business major, some business understanding will certainly enhance your undergraduate learning experience.
 The college offers three business minors—business, business analytics, entrepreneurship, general marketing, logistics and supply chain management, professional sales, project management, and social media and e-marketing analytics.
 Your minor will be awarded at graduation along with your major degree.